 My grandparents, like so many grandparents, possessed an upright piano that sat all forlorn in the freezing Glasgow front room they kept for best, waiting for someone to turn up and play it.
 I don’t think either of them ever played it – or I never heard them do so.
 It must have been purchased for my father.

 I recall, and Dad reminded me of it last weekend, a summer holiday when all the guests were sitting in the lounge of a small hotel (not Fawlty Towers, though I believe it was in Torquay) looking at the “old joanna” and waiting for someone with the guts to play it.
 Dad said, perhaps reluctantly, that he’d have a go.
 He couldn’t remember many songs without the music but he could sight-read well enough.
 He leafed through a couple of books and found some he could play.
 He’d be the first to say that he was never a great musician (so we have something in common, after all), but no-one else was prepared to step up, and it made a dull evening a lot more entertaining.

 There are plenty of talentless, or almost talentless, people who’ve done OK.
 One that leaps, literally, to mind is John Otway, whom I remember paying to see on several occasions in the early 1980s, including at the legendary Eric’s Club in Liverpool.
-The fact that he couldn’t sing, wasn’t much of a guitarist, and wrote songs of – how shall we say? – a variable quality, did not prevent him from building a cult following which survives today.
+The fact that he couldn’t sing, wasn’t much of a guitarist, and wrote songs of – how shall we put it? – a variable quality, did not prevent him from building a cult following which survives today.
 As does he.

 At least you were in for a memorable night